DarinaAtanasova/Match-Chat/README.md

-# Match-Chat
+# Match&Chat
-Web application for matching users with similar interests
+Web application for matching users with similar interests.